WeissSa/DreamZzz/README.txt

 As of right now I have decided to stop working on this project in order to allow me to pursue new interests.
 In the files here you will find code I worked on over the course of around a year.
 Over this year I learned a lot about project management and file organization, but there is definitely some spaghetti code in this project.

 I would not say the current code here is represenative of my current skill.
+But I did learn a lot!

-If you have any quetions don't hesitate to reach out.
+If you have any questions don't hesitate to reach out.